AABENZ/CHAT/README.md

 - **[BGE Embeddings from HuggingFace](https://huggingface.co/BAAI/bge-small-en)**: Used to generate high-quality embeddings for the processed documents, facilitating effective semantic search and retrieval.

-- **[Qdrant](https://qdrant.tech/)**: A vector database running locally via Docker, responsible for storing and managing the generated embeddings for fast and scalable retrieval.
+- **[Qdrant](https://qdrant.tech/)**: A vector database, responsible for storing and managing the generated embeddings for fast and scalable retrieval.

-- **[LLaMA 3.2 via Ollama](https://ollama.com/)**: Integrated as the local language model to power the chatbot, providing intelligent and context-aware responses based on the document embeddings.
+- **[LLaMA 3.2 via Ollama](https://ollama.com/)**: language model to power the chatbot, providing intelligent and context-aware responses based on the document embeddings.

 - **[Streamlit](https://streamlit.io/)**: The core framework for building the interactive web application, offering an intuitive interface for users to upload documents, create embeddings, and interact with the chatbot.